Ernesto905/Sagemaker-Pipeline-Bert/README.md

 # Masked Language Modeling with Mosaic BERT model on the Sagemaker Pipeline proof of concept
-This project combines the BERT training process (including pre-training and fine-tuning) with SageMaker's Pipelines framework.
+This project combines the BERT training process (including pre-training and fine-tuning) with SageMaker's Pipeline framework.

 ## Features
 - MLM pre-training on the C4 dataset
 - Fine-tuning on GLUE benchmark tasks
 - Dynamic creation of SageMaker Pipeline DAGs based on configuration files